 I remember back in 2014 when I knew nothing about making money as a blogger, heck, I'd never even started a blog before, but I was ready to take action.
 I took Wealthy Affiliate up on their offer of free affiliate marketing training and never looked back.

-So let’s get to the nuts and bolts stuff.
+So now let's get to the nuts and bolts stuff!

 In this how-to guide I've mapped out the action steps I took to build a blog portfolio that earns me an excess of $6,000+ monthly in passive income and I hope that by following this you can do the same.